aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 6. In the "Service role" drop down, select the `AWSBatchServiceRole` you created previously
 7. In the "Instance role" drop down, select the `ecsInstanceRole` you created previously
 8. For "Provisioning model" select "On-Demand"
-9. "Allowed instance types" will be already populated with "optimal" - which is a mixture of M4, C4, and R4 instances.
+9. "Allowed instance types" will be already populated with "optimal"
 10. In the "Launch template" drop down, select the `genomics-workflow-template` you created previously
 11. Set Minimum and Desired vCPUs to 0.